-Here at CTD we often get the question “which AR-15 is best?”
+Here at Cheaper Than Dirt! we often get the question “which AR-15 is best?”
 That’s a dangerous question to ask a bunch of gun nuts like us.
-Pretty soon one guy is ranting about which guns the Navy SEALS use now, another guy is trying to explain about which barrel twist rate is best, and a third guy is talking about boycotting a company because they supported a politician he didn’t like ten years ago.
+Pretty soon one guy is ranting about which guns the Navy SEALS use now, another guy is trying to explain about which barrel twist rate is best, and a third guy is talking about boycotting a company because they supported a politician he didn’t like 10 years ago.
 It’s hard to get a straight answer, we know.
 But the invisible hand of capitalism provides us with one kind of answer—perhaps the “best” AR-15 is the one that gun owners purchase the most.
 We ran a computer report of our best-selling long guns, dug into it looking for the AR-15s, and here are the results.
-Some of these are out of stock right now, but fear not: we’ll get more soon.
-All of them represent an excellent value for the money, as proven by the fact that they were chosen most often!
+All of these rifles represent an excellent value for the money, as proven by the fact that they were chosen most often!

 The Stag Model 3 comes with a chrome lined barrel, but the twist rate is 1/9, not optimal for shooting the heavier 70 grain and up 5.56 rounds that are currently all the rage with hunters and precision shooters.
 If you’re just going to be shooting 55 grain pills you won’t notice a difference.
 The great value of the Stag Model 3 is that it comes with a railed forend and railed gas block from the factory, so it’s completely ready to be accessorized.
 The disadvantage is, you HAVE to accessorize it immediately—with no factory sights included you’ll need to sink extra money into some way to aim this thing before you ever tote it to the range.